 Thirteen states then piloted the indicators to compile an initial set of 19 OHIs.
 The states’ results and comparison national data, where available, were published by CSTE in a 2005 document.
 Additional states have begun calculating and submitting data using the standardized methodology that is reviewed and updated yearly.
 Data for 2010 was submitted by 27 state programs and NIOSH.
 A list of the programs that submitted OHI data for this project can be found here.

-For more information about the occupational health indicators, please contact Erin Simms.
+For more information about the occupational health indicators, please contact Amy Patel.
 Click here to view other occupational health activities.
 For information about a specific indicator, contact the occupational health indicators point of contact.

 Forgot your password?

 Click here to view past events and photos »